 - Pacific jack mackerel has a lateral line running down the side of the body which has a sharp dip half way down.
 The Pacific chub mackerel doesn’t have a lateral line.

-- The anal fin of the Pacific jack mackerel has over twice the number of soft rays and length of the pacific chub mackerel.
+- The anal fin of the Pacific jack mackerel has over twice the number of soft rays and length.

 Pacific chub mackerel are from: